The Supreme Court has spoken.

-“If the Government serves a noncitizen with a document that is labeled “notice to appear,” but the document fails to specify the time or place of the removal proceedings,” wrote Justice Sotomayor, “does it trigger the stop-time rule?
+“If the Government serves a noncitizen with a document that is labeled “notice to appear,” but the document fails to specify the time or place of the removal proceedings,” Justice Sotomayor wrote in Pereira, “does it trigger the stop-time rule?
 The answer is as obvious as it seems: No.”

 What Is The Stop-Time Rule?

 The Stop-Time Rule defines how continuous residence or continuous physical presence are calculated in cancellation of removal cases.

 To qualify, before being served with a Notice To Appear (NTA) at immigration court: